pglotfel/assemble/README.md

 ![](/images/problematic-example.png)

 The problem here, which I hope is obvious, is that vertex :b could have consumed an unknown amount of information from vertex :a before vertex :a was connected to vertex :c.
+This result may not be a problem in some cases, but I'll leave it as an exercise to the reader to determine the cases where it might be :).

 One of the major reasons I began programming in clojure was to get away from an idea very similar to this: mutable state.
 In my opinion, this trivial example I just described exhibits a form of mutable state.
 Just not one with which we're familiar.